ROTEMPCO

 A passion project in the heart of West Jutland.

-A group of dedicated technical people with very different backgrounds, worked hard to bring fiber to Jutland's homes.
+A group of dedicated technical people with very different backgrounds, who worked hard to bring fiber out to homes in Jutland.

-This long before fiber was the norm, long before the need existed in private homes.
+This was long before fiber was the default and the need existed in private homes.

-Everything from developers, electricians, physicists, HR to marketing people and accountants was found here.
+Here you could find everything from developers, electricians, physicists, HR to marketers and accountants.

-The advantage was that everyone was an important part of the puzzle, and everyone felt the unity.
+The advantage was that everyone was an important part of the machine, and everyone felt the sense of unity.

-We had made a major update that included new features on the set-top boxes " and the network
+We had made a great update that included new features in our set-top boxes and our network.

 As always, the atmosphere was good and concentrated.

-Debugged a set-top box locally, another work with a cisco router.
+One person debugged a set-top box locally, while another worked on a cisco router.

-I myself was working on optimizing an update script that took too long to execute.
+I was working to optimize an update script that took too long to execute.

-My boss came into the office, found that everything was going as it should, and quickly went out again.
+My manager came in to the office, found everything was running as it should, and quickly left again.

-We continued our work and after what felt like a few minutes, the boss came back.
+We continued working and after a few minutes the boss came back.

-In his arms he had a coffee machine, two bags of baked bread, some hot dog bread, a packet of raw breads and some ketchup.
+In his arms he was carrying a coffee machine, two bags of bakery products, hot dog bread, a pack of red sausages and ketchup.

-To the composition of keyboard clicks, the scratching of pencils against paper and concentrated mines, the scent of care began to spread.
+Against the backdrop of keyboard clicks, the scrawling of pencils against paper and concentrated looks a scent of homely comfort began to spread.

-The boss used the coffee machine to heat the red buns while the breads lay on tissue paper on a radiator.
+Our manager used the coffee machine to heat the red sausages while the bread was being heated on tinfoil on a radiator.

-In the bag he had bought cake for the coffee he had made before the machine had been turned into a mini grill bar.
+In the bag was cake he had bought for the coffee he had made before the coffee machine was turned into a hot dog stand.

-Here I learned the importance of teamwork, everyone has something to offer, it's just about discovering and cultivating talent.
+Here I learned the importance of interplay and that everyone has something to contribute with, you just have to discover and cultivate their talent.

-As well as the importance of remembering to enjoy and cultivate the moment.
+And the importance of enjoying and cultivate the moment.

 • .NET